 We recommend boxes be installed:

 For backyard boxes, supervise dogs during the kestrel breeding season and keep cats indoors always.
-Add fresh bedding (1-3 inches of non-toxic wood shavings) to prevent the eggs from rolling.
-Replace the bedding and clean the nest box out in the Fall.
+Add 1–3 inches (2.5–7.5 cm) of fresh bedding to prevent the eggs from rolling; we recommend using hardwood shavings, of which aspen is the most readily available.
+Replace the bedding and clean the nest box out every fall.
 As soon as your box is installed, enter your nest record data (location, dimensions, etc.) into the AKP’s centralized database.

 The links below take you to box building plans as well as options for purchasing pre-made boxes.
 We’ve also provided a template letter that partners can complete and request material donations from local hardware stores.

 Kestrels are wide-ranging and will nest in many ecosystems ranging from high mountain valleys to southeastern coastal plain savannas.
 If you want to put up a box but still aren't sure where to begin, you may have luck by contacting someone locally who is knowledgeable about birds that may be able to tell you where they've seen kestrels locally.
 You could also check eBird's species maps for American Kestrels in your area to identify local sightings.
 Many of our partners find that once they install boxes and monitor them for a few breeding seasons, they become the local experts and can better identify where kestrels will nest in that area.